 Yes, you can click pictures for your blog.
-But, if you don’t have the time or patience, you’ll have to invest in stock photos.
+But, if you don’t have the time or patience, you’ll have to invest in stock photos from websites like Canva.

 There are website providing free stock photos but these are overused and may later be claimed by the website/artist.
 Hence, paid stock photos are recommended.
 This can cost around $30-$50.